PHI100 Examen Philosophicum

 Type of course:

-Autumn parallel: 2 x 2 hours of lectures per week (for the whole semester) + 2 hours of exercises per week.
+Autumn parallel: 2 x 2 hours of lectures per week (for the whole semester) + 2 hours of exercises per week (for the second half of the semester).

 The course is equivalent to Examen Philosophicum at other universities in Norway.
 It is offered in Norwegian in the Autumn parallel every year.
-Examen philosophicum - English option (PHI102) is offered annually (spring semester).
+Examen philosophicum - English option (PHI102) is offered in the Spring parallel.